There are thousands of sites that provide access to digitised old maps, many of them free.

 The GB1900 Historical Gazetteer is available via the National Library of Scotland’s old maps website.
 Volunteers created it by extracting all of the textual information from the 1900 six-inch OS maps.
 It holds about 2.6 million place names from not only towns and villages, but farms, fields, woods, wells, footpaths and windmills.

-Meanwhile the wider NLS site has all kinds of old maps covering Scotland, the UK and the world, including town plans, county maps, coastal charts, military maps and estate maps.
+Meanwhile the wider NLS site has all kinds of old maps covering Scotland, the UK and the world, including the complete collection of historic Ordnance Survey maps as well as smaller maps such as town plans, county maps, coastal charts, military maps (including trench maps from WW1) and estate maps.
 A boundaries viewer helps you check parishes.
 You can browse the collection by map-maker or place, or view them overlaid on modern maps.

 Old Maps Online grew out of a 2013 project by Swiss company Klokan Technologies and the University of Portsmouth’s Great Britain Historical Geographical Information System.
 The result is this easy-to-use search engine and interactive map that boasts historic digitised maps drawn from collections from all over the world.
 UK partners include the British Library and the University of Manchester’s map collections.
 The free Old Maps Online app lets you search for an area and view the different maps available.